 Students with various disabilities, including learning disabilities, visual impairments, limited motor skills, and processing disorders may rely on being able to obtain their material in alternative formats to be able to access the information.
 Alternative formats include but are not limited to: audio books, large print, Braille, and electronic text with text-to-speech software.

-The ATS staff works with each student directly to determine if their textbooks are available in an appropriate format or if they need to be processed from scratch.
-ATS staff handles approximately 350 requests and typically converts about 100 new textbooks and a variety of other materials from scratch into an electronic format each semester.
+ATS works with each student directly to determine if their textbooks are available in an appropriate format or if they need to be processed from scratch.
+ATS manages around 200 requests per semester and converts several textbooks and a variety of other materials from scratch into an electronic format each semester.

-The student or an ATS staff member may contact you prior to the beginning of the semester to verify the list of required readings in order for our office to begin the process of obtaining or converting materials into alternative formats.
+You may be contacted by the student or ATS prior to the beginning of the semester to verify the list of required readings in order for our office to begin the process of obtaining or converting materials into alternative formats.
 It is helpful if instructors can make their required reading lists available at least 30 days prior to the start of the semester to help facilitate this process.
 Additional time may be required for Braille or specialized formats.

 During the semester instructors may be asked to submit their exams and any supplemental materials handed out in class (or made available on a course website) to ATS for conversion to alternative format.
 When possible, electronic versions (PDF, Word, etc.) are preferred over hard copies.